sam-data-analysis/ecommerce-sales-analysis/README.md

 ---

-# Project Overview
+## Project Overview

-This project analyses transactional e-commerce sales data to identify:
+This project analyses e-commerce transaction data to identify key drivers of revenue and customer behaviour.

-• Key revenue drivers
+The analysis explores:

+- Revenue distribution across products
+- Geographic sales performance
-• Customer concentration
+- Customer concentration and high-value customers
-• Geographic market opportunities
-• Sales trends over time
+- Monthly revenue trends and seasonality

-The goal is to demonstrate how data analysis can generate **practical business insights for an online retailer**.
+The goal is to generate insights that could help an e-commerce business improve inventory management, marketing strategy, and customer retention.

 ---